DJBlackEagle/testing-publish/DEVELOPMENT.md

   First, it cleans the build directory (using `clean:build`) and then compiles the project using the TypeScript compiler with the configuration specified in `tsconfig.build.json`.

+### Testing Scripts

+- **test**
+  Executes the test suite using Jest.
+- **test:coverage**
+  Runs Jest with a coverage flag to generate code coverage reports.
+- **test:watch**
+  Runs Jest in watch mode, automatically re-running tests when files change.
+- **test:watch:onlychanged**
+  Runs Jest in watch mode but only tests files that have been modified.

 ### Linting Scripts

 - **lint**